gofore/aws-training/docs/01-introduction-to-aws/slides.md

 - Using IAM roles on the instances
 - Load-balancing, auto-scaling and elasticity
 - Loose coupling with SQS and ELB
-- CloudFormation and bootstrapping with userdata and ansible
+- CloudFormation and bootstrapping with User Data and Ansible

 --